-Since it’s inception, the International Stars have been comprised of players hailing from 13 different countries (USA, Canada, Curacao, Venezuela, Australia, Japan, Russia, Poland, Slovakia, Czech Republic, Germany, Austria, Netherlands).
-The Stars have a Prague Baseball Week record of 12-4, which includes two 1st place finishes (2013, 2014) and a 2nd place finish (2015).
+Since it’s inception, the International Stars and Future Stars have been comprised of players hailing from 18 different countries (USA, Canada, Curacao, Venezuela, Australia, Japan, Russia, Poland, Slovakia, Czech Republic, Germany, Austria, Netherlands, Lithuania, Romania, Italy, Sweden, and Hungary).
+The Stars have an All-Time Prague Baseball Week record of 22-7, which includes four 1st place finishes (2013, 2014, 2016, 2017) and a 2nd place finish (2015).
 In any given year, The International Stars program has legitimized itself as Europe’s All-Star team.

 The International Stars won the 2016 Prague Baseball Week by beating the Czech National Team (ranked #16 in the World Rankings) 5-0.
 This championship gives the International Stars organization it’s 3rd Prague Baseball Week title in the past 4 years.

 31 players and 5 coaches from 9 different countries (U.S.A., Canada, Curacao, Czech Republic, Australia, Japan, Hungary, Poland, Sweden) who play in 8 different European Leagues during the regular season (Austria, Czech, Germany, France, Belgium, Netherlands, Switzerland, Sweden) – came together for the first time as a group to participate in the 35th Annual Prague Baseball Week.

 Check out all the stats, game recaps, video, and photos from the tournament website here:

 MVP of the Tournament was American RHP/DH Jason Jarvis who plays for Draci Brno (Czech Republic).